The Spark Presents

 Edward Hopper and John Singer Sargent, Films and Discussion

-Join us for two days of documentary film screenings featuring two iconic artists, followed by talks led by Ned Reade, art teacher emeritus at Trinity-Pawling School, on February 8 and 9, 2025.
+Two days of documentary film screenings featuring two iconic artists, followed by talks led by Ned Reade, art teacher emeritus at Trinity-Pawling School.

 Learn More